Located in the West Bekaa Valley, the large estate of Château Kefraya has been the Bustros family’s property for generations.

 This limited edition of Blanc de Blancs was specially created by Chateau Kefraya to be enjoyed over ICE.

-A glassful of sunshine… This natural sweet wine is made from a selection of golden Clairette grapes harvested in October, then softly pressed.
-It will enchant you with its gold shiny color and sweet aromas’ expression.
+A glassful of sunshine … This natural sweet wine is made from a selection of golden Clairette grapes harvested in October, then softly pressed.
+It will enchant you with its gold shiny color and sweet aromas expression.

-Nectar de Kefraya is a mistelle, a must made from over-ripe grapes, fortified with brandy of wine distilled at the château and aged in barrels for several years.
+Nectar de Kefraya is a Mistelle: a must made from white grapes, gently pressed and fortified before fermentation with brandy distilled and aged in barrels at the château.

 The “Château Kefraya” wines are emblematic of the domain.
 Harmoniously combining power and elegance, they are the finest expression of our micro-terroirs.